|Dates / Deadlines:|

 This three-week faculty-led program is open to all majors who are interested in earning upper-division business, economics or communication studies credit while exploring the dynamic metropolis of Hong Kong.
 All major are welcome.
 Guest speakers and local company visits complement the course material.
 Students will enroll in a maximum of three units on this program.

-- ECON 333: International Economics - Dr. Alan Gin (pre-requisite ECON 102).
+- ECON 333: International Economics - Dr. Alan Gin (pre-requisite ECON 102 and 60 units).
 The theory, practice, and institutions of the international economy.
 Topics include international trade and investment, balance of payments, foreign exchange rate determination, multinational enterprises, trade with developing countries, and international economic policy.
 Special emphasis will be given to applying the topics to the Asia-Pacific region.
 Visit the USD Page for the School of Business Administration.

 Classes meet for approximately three hours per-day, Monday through Friday and take place on the Hong Kong Baptist University campus.
 Student course work is enhanced through company visits and excursions throughout the city of Hong Kong.